 that there were serious problems with his methodology:

-taken, but his methods were criticized by another English
+well taken, but his methods were criticized by another

-fact had been Romanes' student!
-Morgan complained that
+who in fact had been Romanes' student!
+Morgan

-Romanes leaped to the hypothesis of animal intelligence,
+complained that Romanes leaped to the hypothesis of animal

-intelligent animal behavior had its origins in instincts and
+apparently intelligent animal behavior had its origins in

-since, the field of comparative psychology has been
+instincts and trial-and-error learning.
+Ever since, the field of comparative